-Halcyon Molecular is developing an ultra-low-cost DNA sequencing technology.
+Halcyon Molecular is a quite ambitious startup, don’t you think?
+What we do: Halcyon Molecular is developing an ultra-low-cost DNA sequencing technology.
 Our single molecule approach does not require PCR amplification and will allow for megabase read lengths with simultaneous determination of methylation pattern.
 We aim to sequence entire human genomes de novo for well… Continue reading Halcyon Molecular: whole genome sequencing well under $1000?

 It is just good to go to a conference where the overwhelming majority of attendees think (and many of them act) that by science & technology we can actually get rid of aging related health problems and develop a robust life extension technology.
 I sense a lot of freedom here which I sense since the… Continue reading Going to LA to end aging for 3 days & maybe more

 Mason-Dixon line Left side: QIAamp DNA Mini Kit for 250 DNA preps ($556.00) for purification of genomic, mitochondrial, bacterial, parasite, or viral DNA Right side: RNeasy Mini Kit (50) for purification of up to 100 ug total RNA from animal cells or tissues, yeast, or bacteria ($227.00)

 I argued many times here that biology based biotechnology is the next information technology but in order to do so, biotech should harness good IT patterns and mimic its massive computing practices to handle the enormous amount of constantly accumulating data.
 Often this trend could be summarized in a simple way: keep your eye on… Continue reading Petabyte Age Wiredesque lesson on what science can learn from Google